Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions

 Moreover, letting \(\nu\) be the sample Ledoit-P\'ech\'e measure and \(\ulpmeas\) its limit, we have the same result when \(\mu\) and \( \umu\) are replaced with \(\nu\) and \( \ulpmeas\) \end{lem}

-We have stated Lemma \ref{lem:hs_main_result} in this way to accommodate general \(n\)-dependent functions \(f\).
+We have stated Lemma \ref{lem:hs_main_result} in this way to accomodate general \(n\)-dependent functions \(f\).
 One consequence is the more familiar ``law on small scales'': \begin{corollary} Let \(I = [a, b] \subseteq \mathbb{R}\) be an interval.
 Then uniformly in \(I\),

 and

 \end{corollary} \begin{proof}[Proof of Corollary \ref{cor:law_on_small_scales}] Fix \(\epsilon > 0\) and let \(\eta = n^{\epsilon -1}\).
 Let \(f: \mathbb{R}\to[0,1]\) be \(C^\infty\), equal \(1\) on \(I\), equal \(0\) on \(\left(a-\eta, b+\eta\right)^c\), and satisfy \(\left\lVert f^{\prime}\right\rVert _\infty \leq C\eta^ {-1}\) and \(\left\lVert f^{\prime\prime}\right\rVert _\infty \leq C\eta^{-2}\).
 Thus \(f\) ``just barely'' dominates the indicator function of \(I\).
 Lemma \ref{lem:hs_main_result} implies that